BioInforCore-BCI/FinPipelines/README.md

 -r | --refdir                   Directory in BCI-Haemato/Refs containing the reference (default GRCh37/) -h | --help                     Display this message and exit"
 ```
+If the script is set to autorun then it will load the SAI arrays straight away, otherwise the job files will just sit there waiting for you.
+The jobs *should* be submitted to the server as they previous job finishes but keep an eye on it.